jasmine-jsh/jasmine-jsh.github.io/_pages/about.md

 image: 11.jpg
 ---

 Hi, my name is Seolhee Jasmine Jeon.
+I am just a learner who likes to explore and to enjoy every moment.
+We all learn by living.
+I believe that experience lets us find the passion and make it our life. \
+\
-I am an explorer who likes being free and enjoying every moment.
-I want to share all the things I love: traveling, cooking, knitting, language learning, books, music, swimming, and yoga.
+In this blog, I want to write about all the joyous moments while doing the things I love: traveling, cooking, knitting, language learning, reading books, listening to music, swimming, doing yoga, and ... (learning more)

 ***

-> We shape our lives, and we shape ourselves. — Eleanor Roosevelt
+>> We shape our lives, and we shape ourselves. — Eleanor Roosevelt

 <!---